 Plan Medical Offices and Plan Hospitals are listed in the Provider Directory for your Home Region.
 The directory describes the types of covered Services that are available from each Plan Facility, because some facilities provide only specific types of covered Services.
 This directory is available on our website at kp.org/facilities.
-To obtain a printed copy, call our Member Service Contact Center.
+To obtain a printed copy, call Member Services.
 The directory is updated periodically.
 The availability of Plan Facilities may change.
-If you have questions, please call our Member Service Contact Center.
+If you have questions, please call Member Services.